Gym to Crag

 Advance Registration is required for this program.
 You have the option to either call our office and register via phone or utilize our secure Online Reservation System.
 All participants must read and sign an Assumption of Risks/Liability Waiver and agree to our Reservations and Cancellations Policies.

 - Guiding and Instruction with an AMGA Certified/Trained Guide

-- All rock climbing gear (harness, helmet, rock shoes, etc.)
+- Basic rock climbing gear (harness, helmet, rock shoes, etc.)